marcelcastrobr/AWS_solution_architect/container/ECS.markdown

 ## AWS Fargate
-It is a serverless compute engine for containers that works with noth ECS (Elastic Container Service) and EKS (Elactis Kubernetes Service).
+It is a serverless compute engine for containers that works with  ECS (Elastic Container Service) and EKS (Elactis Kubernetes Service).
 Fargate is a managed serverless  solution.
 Fargate runs each task or pod in its own kernel providing the tasks and pods their own isolated compute environment.

 ## ECR - Elastic Container Service